vbloom-x3/vbloom-x3/README.md

 #  ‧͙⁺˚*･༓☾ Hai~!! ☽༓･*˚⁺‧͙

-I’m **bloom**
-I’m a writer, creative technologist, and dreamer who blends imagination, music, and code to build meaningful things.
+I’m **bloom**; a writer, creative technologist, and dreamer who blends imagination, music, and code to build meaningful things.

 ---

 ## About Me
 I love weaving stories and building projects that feel human, empathetic, and a little magical.
-Music is my constant fuel: from dreamy indie & lo-fi to **underground psytrance** (yes, I’ll headbang to Noizenecio straight out of Hokkaido 🌀).
+Music is my constant fuel: from dreamy uplifting-trance to J-CORE! ( Japanese Stream Hardcore's Compilations are soooo good! )
 If it sparks emotion or pushes imagination, it has a place in my world.

 ---